 Sept 4 16,839,937

 Finally, one U.S. Silver Dollar = 4.2 trillion marks ℳ

 [About 3/4 of one ounce of pure silver cost 4.2 trillion marks.]

-After money velocity took off, Germans could no longer exchange their paper marks for gold on the black market.
-No one would sell an ounce of gold for paper marks at any price.
+After money velocity took off, Germans could no longer exchange their paper marks for gold or silver on the black market.
+No one would sell gold for paper marks at any price.

 Does any of the following sound familiar?

 Germany ran huge deficits and lived far beyond its means.
 The country had little manufacturing for export, extremely high taxation, and staggering debt (for war and social reforms).
 The purchasing power of the currency was decreasing steadily (gold-backing was removed in 1914); and the tax-base was shrinking.
 As revenues declined, spending accelerated on welfare, education, and national healthcare.